Galois cohomology of reductive groups over global fields: Decomposing and

 of the top horizontal arrows in the diagrams (1) and (2) of Lemma \ref{l:AV} are induced by the inclusion map $M[S_E]_0\into M[V_E]_0$ and hence do not depend on the choice of the map $\phi$.
-Similarly, the restrictions
+Similarly, the restrictions of the bottom horizontal arrows in diagrams (1) and (2)

-of the bottom horizontal arrows in diagrams (1) and (2) are induced by the inclusion map $M[S_E]\into M[V_E]$ and hence do not depend on the choice of the map $\phi$. \end{rem}
+are induced by the inclusion map $M[S_E]\into M[V_E]$ and hence do not depend on the choice of the map $\phi$. \end{remark}

-\subsection{Explicit computation of $H^1(F,\Tbul)$ and $H^2(F,\Tbul)$}
+\section{Explicit computation of $H^1(F,\Tbul)$ and $H^2(F,\Tbul)$}

-In this subsection, using the decompositions of Lemma \ref{l:AV}, we decompose $H^1(F,\Tbul)$ and $H^2(F,\Tbul)$.
+In this section, using the decompositions of Lemma \ref{l:AV}, we decompose $H^1(F,\Tbul)$ and $H^2(F,\Tbul)$.
 To that end, with the assumptions and notation of \S\ref{ss:M[VE]0}, we assume also that $E$ has no real places, and we choose $S_F\subset V_F$ in such a way that $S_F$ contains all archimedean places of $F$ and that for each (finite) place $v\in S_F^\cmp$ there exists a {\em finite} place $w_S\in S_E$ satisfying \eqref{e:wS}.
-We use this $w_S$ when constructing the map $\phi\colon S_E^\cmp\to S_E$.
+We use these places $w_S$ when constructing the map $\phi\colon S_E^\cmp\to S_E$.